-Improving Allergy Diagnosis: Choosing the Right Pet Allergy Testing Method for Your Clinic
+Improving Allergy Diagnosis: Choosing the Right Pet Allergy Test for Your Clinic

 Understanding Pet Allergies: Challenges and Diagnostic Approaches

-Pet allergic reactions are complex and diverse, with varying clinical manifestations, often confused with other skin diseases, posing a challenge to diagnosis.
-Common allergy types include atopic dermatitis caused by environmental factors (such as pollen, dust mites), as well as allergic dermatitis (FAD) caused by food allergies and flea bites.
-The first step in accurate diagnosis is to systematically rule out other possible causes, such as parasitic infections (skin scraping, Wood's lamp examination, etc.) and microbial infections (bacteria, fungal culture, etc.).
+Pet allergic reactions are complex and diverse, with varied clinical manifestations, often confused with other skin diseases, posing a challenge to diagnosis.
+Common types of allergies include atopic dermatitis caused by environmental factors (such as pollen and dust mites), as well as allergic dermatitis (FAD) caused by food allergies and flea bites.
+The first step in accurate diagnosis is to systematically rule out other possible causes, such as parasitic infections (skin scrapes, Wood's lamp examination, etc.) and microbial infections (bacterial, fungal cultures, etc.).

 Common Allergen Categories